slyall/www-darkmere/content/linux.conf.au_guide.md

 Don't talk nerd all the time.
 Talk to people about politics, geography, traffic lights or artificial sweeteners.

-Avoid immature behavour, most of the people at the conference are grown adults with jobs.
+Avoid immature behaviour, most of the people at the conference are grown adults with jobs.
 Some of them might have children your age, be your future boss or name and shame you on a blog that is read by thousands of people in your industry of choice.
 Jokes or activities that are funny around your friends